World Ecological Parties

 The World Ecological Parties (WEP) is an international association of mainly ecological parties.
 The WEP was founded in November 2003 in Mainz, Germany and elected its first board in April 2004 in Strasbourg, France.
 The WEP is independent from the Global Greens, a competing political international that also organizes green parties.

-The WEP holds General Assembly meetings annually in April or May; the inaugural meeting occurred from 1–3 April 2005 in Lisbon, Portugal, the 2006 meeting was held in Vršac, Serbia on 6 and 7 May, the 2007 meeting was held from 25–27 May in Hungary.
+The WEP holds General Assembly meetings annually in April or May; the inaugural meeting occurred from 1–3 April 2005 in Lisbon, Portugal, the 2006 meeting was held in Vršac, Serbia on 6 and 7 May, the 2007 meeting was held from 25 to 27 May in Hungary.